 How does CoinPanel make trading different from OCO?

 CoinPanel makes multiple exits in a trade possible.
-As simple as that, you can be able to set various take profit orders and stop losses for one entry.
-This way, traders are able to decide which levels to start taking profit, and if the highest level set in the trade is not reached, the trader is still able to maximize on their gains.
+As simple as that, you can be able to set various take-profit orders and stop losses for one entry.
+This way, traders are able to decide which levels to start making a profit, and if the highest level set in the trade is not reached, the trader is still able to maximize their gains.

 The Full Trade feature on CoinPanel even adjusts the stop loss amount automatically when take profit orders are executed, so you don’t even have to worry about your stop loss failing or having to adjust it.
 You can sit back and relax, knowing that your trades are fully set while understanding fully the risks you are taking when you set your stop loss.